Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/README.md

 * 342 (1.1%) Type 1, Type 2 and gestational
 Together these account for 96.9% of those with codes for >1 type of diabetes; all remaining combinations are <1% each.

-To do: determine diagnosis dates for most populous groups and when diagnosis changed (or whether codes of second diabetes type are likely to be a mistake).
+To do: determine diagnosis dates for most populous groups (T1/T2 and T2/gestational) and when diagnosis changed (or whether codes of second diabetes type are likely to be a mistake).

+Also finds time to insulin initiation from diagnosis to all those with codes for 1 type of diabetes, and those for with codes for both T1/T2 or both T2/gestational.

 &nbsp;